-According to the 2018 Content Preferences Report, 71% of respondents have used white papers as a way to gain insight from a credible source.
+According to the 2022 Content Preferences Report, 55% of respondents indicated that white papers are the most valuable content for buyers in the earliest stages of the buying process.
 As B2B technology purchases grow in length and complexity, decision-makers rely more than ever on content that provides them with facts and research rather than advertising.

 Today’s technical white paper walks the line between disseminating information and marketing, acting as an education and lead generation tool for technology companies.
 A technical white paper is not a datasheet, nor is it an advertising tool for your product.
 It's a piece of long-form content written to tell prospects a story about an industry problem and a solution.

 More than a case study or list of features and benefits, the technical white paper helps businesses build authority and trustworthiness with their target audience and illustrate their expertise.
 Here, we’ve compiled a comprehensive technical white paper guide that tells you everything you need to know about this powerful marketing technique.